School systems around the world debate new closures as omicron spreads

 Beyond students falling behind, UNICEF has raised the alarm about a “shadow pandemic” of child marriage, child labor and mental health issues resulting from children being kept home.
 Many poorer students also rely on schools for meals and other services.

 Uganda is moving ahead with reopening schools next week after more than 80 weeks of shuttered classroom doors.
-But some 30 percent of students are expected to not return because of teen pregnancy, early marriage or child labor, according to Uganda’s National Planning Authority.
+But about 30 percent of students are expected to not return because of teen pregnancy, early marriage or child labor, according to Uganda’s National Planning Authority.

 Rather than switching to online learning, some countries have scaled up safety measures in classrooms.
 Students in England, for example, were given coronavirus tests at school before heading back to class this week.